CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Related work

-Li and Li. \cite{Xin_Stat} introduced a fully-statistical approach for detecting adversarial examples.
-They employ a statistical technique called PCA (Principal Component Analysis) on the features extracted from every convolutional layer.
-At every layer we will have as a result a K\_vector of normalized PCA, where K refers to the number of filters at each layer.
-As the CNN consists of many convolutional layers, it would be challenging on which layers we should focus the most.
-Statistically, they have shown that given the VGG architecture as an example, more than 80\% of natural samples can be determined from just the first convolutional layer.
-However, to do so, they need to build and train a \textit{cascade} classifier, which acts on the features extracted from every conv layer, and then concatenate and pass to the next convolutional layer.
-Before all of this, both the input image, and the convolved images (i.e by applying each filter) are treated as distributions of pixels.
-They build their idea on the same assumption of previous papers which state that the projections of natural samples are very similar to random samples under a Gaussian distribution.
-However, adversarial examples could have projections with a large deviation.
-The difference between natural samples and adversary ones lies in the statistical difference on PCAs, which is determined through the cascade classifier after being trained on many natural and adversary samples.
+Li and Li \cite{Xin_Stat} proposed a fully statistical approach for adversarial detection based on Principal Component Analysis (PCA) of convolutional features.
+For each convolutional layer, PCA is applied to the extracted feature maps, yielding a K-dimensional vector, where K corresponds to the number of filters.
+Statistically, they have shown that given the VGG architecture, more than 80\% of natural samples can be identified using the first convolutional layer.
+However, to do so, they need to build and train a \textit{cascade} classifier, which acts on the features extracted from every convolutional layer, and then concatenate and pass to the next convolutional layer.
+Both the input and convolved feature maps are treated as pixel-value distributions, under the assumption that natural samples exhibit Gaussian-like projections, whereas adversarial examples deviate significantly from this distribution.
+Detection thus relies on identifying these statistical deviations across PCA representations learned from natural and adversarial samples.

-Compared to our work, they consider all the intermediate layers, which are traited through their cascade classifier, while ours focuses only on the last convolutional layer, which has been justified from the causal abstraction perspective.
-In addition, we do not need to train a detector, CausAdv acts only on top of existing architectures in a plug-and-play manner.
-We need only natural samples for performing the causal learning process.
-Besides, they consider only one attack based on the L-BFGS algorithm \cite{Szegedy} for generating the adversarial examples without any experiments on the famous white box attacks such as PGD, FGSM and BIM.
-As it relies on transformation techniques, it shares with the transformation techniques presented before the idea of input images modification.
+Compared to our approach, their method exploits all intermediate layers, which are trained jointly through a cascade classifier.
+In contrast, our method focuses exclusively on the last convolutional layer, a design choice that is motivated by the causal abstraction perspective.
+Unlike their model, CausAdv operates in a plug-and-play manner without training an additional detector, and relies only on natural samples for causal learning, making it more lightweight and adaptable.
+Moreover, their evaluation is limited to a single adversarial attack, the L-BFGS algorithm \cite{Szegedy}, without investigating widely used white-box attacks like PGD, FGSM, and BIM.
+Given its reliance on transformation techniques, their method shares conceptual similarities with previously discussed transformation-based defenses that require modifying the input image.